zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

 This is the Kerberos realm, typically the domain of an Active Directory environment.
 It should be specified in all capitals.

-### `RealmKdc`
+### `RealmKdc` and `RealmKdcSrvName`

 Identifies a Key Distribution Center (KDC) for the realm which will be used for ticket granting requests.
 The KDC is a domain controller for your domain.
-If you are not sure what it is you can discover it by using one of the following methods:
+If you are not sure what it is you can discover it by using one of the methods listed below.

+_Alternatively_, instead of specifying this value explicitly, you can optionally specify a DNS SRV record name that will resolve one of the KDC names for you.
+A typical value for the SRV name might look like `_kerberos._tcp.dc._msdcs.YOUR_DOMAIN_NAME` where `YOUR_DOMAIN_NAME` would match the `Realm` option described above.

+To discover the KDC for your realm you can use one of the following methods:

 #### On Windows